Fresh Meat: Best New Artists (September 2021)

 Featuring Shasimone, Bryann, nalu & more

 Afropop is global, an incursion being led by stars of varying tiers and generations.
-To fully appreciate the presence of African music, though, is to look inward and be awed by the unending torrent of artists, many of them yet to be heard by a wide audience, creating music fuelled by a desire to express and experiment without borders.
-In this terrain, music discovery is a delightful undertaking and, since the channels are increasingly democratised, it’s even more integral to ensuring nascent artists grow while holding on to their initial creative inclinations and convictions.
+To fully appreciate the presence of African music, though, is to look inward and be awed by the unending torrent of artists, many of them yet to be heard by a wide audience.
+In this terrain, music discovery is a delightful undertaking and, since the channels are increasingly democratised, it’s even more integral to ensure that nascent artists grow while holding on to their initial creative inclinations and convictions.

 Across eighteen installments, The NATIVE’s “Fresh Meat” column has situated itself as a trusted channel for discovery, a place to exhort artists we believe are nearing mainstream breakouts, as well as those playing the long game with unique styles of music.
-This month’s edition is no different; September 2021 selections include Nigerian pop singer Oladapo, British-Ghanaian rap upstart Shasimone, Tanzanian Future Soul auteur Turunesh, and more.
+This month’s edition is no different including Nigerian pop singer Oladapo, British-Ghanaian rap upstart Shasimone, Tanzanian Future Soul auteur Turunesh, and more.
 As always, we believe all eight featured artists deserve your attention.
-Get into each and every one of them, and tell us we’re lying.

 A deep delve into her discography shows that Shasimone was only making music a year before she found herself swept up in the current moment that she now enjoys.
 A year ago, she had only a few singles to her name including her debut single “Belly” which was released last September.
 On this high-tempo track, she similarly exhibits her unique prowess as she spits rapid-fire lines about relationships, her career and everything that she worries about in between.
 Shasimone was not the only artist that got the courage to step out from the background and actively take their music career seriously in 2020 when the COVID-19 pandemic was at its peak.
 In fact, she joins a long line of talented artists who got hip to the game and met the demand for something new and current.